The Difference Between Sterile, Distilled and Deionized Water

 Boiling for Sterile Water

-When boiling for sterile water is time-specific.
+When boiling for sterile water, it is time-specific.
 You need to boil the water for twenty minutes, just enough time to kill the pathogenic bacteria.
 This is what makes this sterilization process for drinking purposes.

 Sterility is a property of water.
-The word itself, sterile, means no viable bacteria, viruses, or any other type of microorganisms present.
+Sterile means no viable bacteria, viruses, or other microorganisms present.

 Other Processes to Produce Sterile Water

-Ozonated water can kill the protozoa and leaves no bad taste, and It virtually creates no harmful by-products.
-Chlorinated water leaves a bad taste and smell.
-It also does not kill protozoa.
-In most cases, chlorine leaves harmful chlorine by-products.
+Ozonated water can kill protozoa, but it leaves no bad taste or smell and virtually creates no harmful by-products.
+Chlorinated water leaves a bad taste and smell but does not kill protozoa.
+In most cases, chlorine leaves harmful by-products.

 How to Make A Sterile Water